georgegian2018/iet-uk-spec-competence-writing-star-smart/README.md

 - Engineering Technician (EngTech / ICTTech)

 All examples are written in line with IET assessor expectations and focus on:
-- first-person (“I”) evidence,
+- First-person (“I”) evidence,
-- measurable outcomes,
+- Measurable outcomes,
-- professional responsibility and impact.
+- Professional responsibility and impact.